GEANT/CAT/web/apidoc/files/core/Psr4Autoloader.php.txt

     /**
      * Load the mapped file for a namespace prefix and relative class.
      *
      * @param string $prefix         The namespace prefix.
      * @param string $relative_class The relative class name.
-     * @return mixed Boolean false if no mapped file can be loaded, or the
+     * @return boolean|string FALSE if no mapped file can be loaded, or the
      * name of the mapped file that was loaded.
      */
     protected function loadMappedFile($prefix, $relative_class)